About the Professional Doctorate (DAcCHM)

-The purpose of AOMA’s professional doctor of acupuncture and Oriental medicine program is to graduate doctoral-prepared practitioners to serve society in the field of acupuncture and Oriental medicine.
+The purpose of AOMA’s professional doctor of acupuncture with a Chinese herbal medicine specialization program is to graduate doctoral-prepared practitioners to serve society in the field of acupuncture and Oriental medicine.

-The Doctor of Acupuncture and Oriental Medicine (DAcOM) program is a first professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
-Currently, the master degree leads to licensure, and the DAcOM contains all of the master competencies with additional doctoral-level work.
+The Doctor of Acupuncture and with a Chinese herbal medicine specialization program (DAcCHM) program is a first professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
+Currently, the master degree leads to licensure, and the DAcCHM contains all of the master competencies with additional doctoral-level work.

-This program builds on the MAcOM program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, practice-based learning and improvement, and advanced clinical practice.
-Working individually or on small teams, students will conduct a need-analysis, develop and submit a quality improvement plan, and upon acceptance, implement the plan.
-This and additional doctoral-level work products will be put in each student's DAcOM portfolio.
+This program builds on the MAcCHM program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, interprofessional leadership and communication, practice-based learning and improvement, and advanced clinical practice.
+Working individually or on small teams, students will conduct a needs-analysis, develop and submit a quality improvement plan, and upon acceptance, implement the plan.
+This and additional doctoral-level work products will be put in each student's DAcCHM portfolio.

-DAcOM doctoral-level courses and internship clinics are done in conjunction with the clinical specialty DAOM students during residency weeks that occur periodically seven times each year.
+DAcCHM doctoral-level courses and internship clinics are done in conjunction with the advanced clinical specialty DAOM students during residency weeks that occur periodically seven times each year.

-Graduates of AOMA’s Doctor of Acupuncture and Oriental Medicine (DAcOM) program will:
+Graduates of AOMA’s Doctor of Acupuncture with a Chinese herbal medicine specialization (DAcCHM) program will:

 - Have the knowledge base necessary to enter the profession